otabuzzman/chartacaeli-app/README.md

 - Download and install [Cygwin](http://cygwin.com/).
 Consider a full install to avoid problems due to missing packages.
 Make sure that gcc, g++, mingw, flex, bison and make are installed as well as bzip, gzip, unzip and wget.
 - Download and compile [CXXWRAP](http://sourceforge.net/projects/cxxwrap/).
 - Download and install [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (at least 7).
-- Download and install [Ghostscript](http://ghostscript.com/download/) and [ImageMagick](https://www.imagemagick.org/script/download.php).
+- Download and install [Ghostscript](http://ghostscript.com/download/) and [ImageMagick](https://www.imagemagick.org/script/download.php) 7.
 Use the Windows installers for both tools.
-ImageMagick's Cygwin package may cause ambiguity issues due to name of the convert command which moreover cannot be started as an external process by the Java VM.
+ImageMagick's Cygwin convert command cannot be started as an external process by the Java VM.
 - [XMLStarlet](http://xmlstar.sourceforge.net/) and [pdf toolkit](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) are useful CLI tools to manipulate XML or PDF files, although not necessarily needed to build the application.
 - Clone and build [PJ2AWS repository](https://github.com/otabuzzman/pj2aws.git) from GitHub.
 - Run a bash (Cygwin) and set shell variables: